 But my heart wouldn’t bleed poetry.
 Not a single drop to stain the blueprint of our past’s tomorrow.

 The speaker in the poem is a resident of a large city (Singapore).
 He speaks to the reader about the fast-paced, ever-developing world in which he lives.
-He describes the work that city planners do in detail and how it affects the lives of people in the city.
+The speaker describes the work that city planners do in detail and how it affects the lives of people in the city.
 He gives the impression that he sometimes feels like he is the only one who really understands the overarching mechanisms of the city, the way the planners changed and developed it.
 In the end, he says that his heart ‘would not bleed poetry’ for the city.
 This is a suggestion that the place in which he lives numbed and somewhat paralysed him, that he struggles to emotionally invest in it because it is always new and ever-changing.

 The speaker recounts how those in charge of a country’s growth construct meticulously planned structures until every square inch of land is carefully plotted out and every possible arrangement is considered.
 Every structure is aligned precisely along a street, and the streets are constructed to intersect at precise points.
 Precisely designed bridges connect all these roads and structures.
 The urban planners keep on building.
 In the meantime, the speaker explains that the ocean retreats from the beach and the sky give up entirely – nature is receding to make way for the progress of mankind.